mjhea0/sublime-setup-for-python/readme.md

 ### SublimeLinter

 **[SublimeLinter](https://sublime.wbond.net/packages/SublimeLinter)** is a framework for ST3 linters.
-The package itself does not actualy include any actual linters; those must be installed seperately via Package Control using the **SublimeLinter-<linter_name>** naming syntax.
+The package itself does not include any actual linters; those must be installed seperately via Package Control using the **SublimeLinter-<linter_name>** naming syntax.
 You can view official linters [here](https://github.com/SublimeLinter).
 There are also a number of third party linters.
 All linters can be viewed in Package Control.

 For Python linting, I recommend using **[SublimeLinter-pyflakes](https://sublime.wbond.net/packages/SublimeLinter-pyflakes) and [SublimeLinter-pep8](https://sublime.wbond.net/packages/SublimeLinter-pep8)**